visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 Database comparison is accomplished by creating new expressions that involve the contents of multiple databases using VisIt_'s expression language.
-Database comparisons use a special expressions called :ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>` expressions, :ref:`pos_cmfe() <Pos_Cmfe_Expression_Function>` and :ref:`conn_cmfe() <Conn_Cmfe_Expression_Function>`, which are capable of mapping a field from one mesh to another mesh using a mesh connectivity-based approach.
-The name "conn_cmfe" means *connectivity-based cross mesh field evaluation* (CMFE) and as the name implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the new mesh.
-Mismatches in mesh sizes result in not all data values being used or, alternatively, VisIt_ can pad the remapped field with zeros.
-The conn_cmfe expression can be used to map fields from one database onto a mesh in another database, which then allows you to create expressions involving the active database.
+Database comparisons use special expressions called :ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>` expressions, :ref:`pos_cmfe() <Pos_Cmfe_Expression_Function>` and :ref:`conn_cmfe() <Conn_Cmfe_Expression_Function>`, which are capable of mapping a field from one mesh to another mesh The name "conn_cmfe" means
+*connectivity-based cross mesh field evaluation* (CMFE) and as the name implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the new mesh.
+For valid results, conn_cmfe requires the donar and target meshes be topologically congruent (e.g. size, connectivity, decomposition, etc.).
+If this is not the case, then one should use the position-based, pos_cmfe expression.
+The CMFE expressions can be used to map fields from a mesh in one database onto a mesh in the active database, which then allows you to create difference expressions involving the active database.

 There is also a position-based CMFE (*pos_cmfe*), which will resample the field from one mesh onto another mesh by calculating the values of the field on